thomas-sittler/jekyll-now/_posts/2018-03-30-ps_looks-like.md

 title: "What success in philosophy sometimes looks like"
 ---

 Many [success stories in philosophy](/ps) can usefully be viewed as _disambiguations_ or _formalisations_.

 # Disambiguation
 Wittgenstein wrote that "philosophy is a battle against the bewitchment of our intelligence by means of language".
 Ordinary language developed to work in ordinary contexts.
 When we deal with philosophically tricky issues, however, ordinary language rarely coincides with the underlying concepts in a one-to-one mapping.
 Sometimes ordinary language will use two different words for the same concept.
 This case rarely leads to problems.
 But when instead ordinary terms are ambiguous between two or more meanings, this is fertile ground for confusion.
 A lot of good philosophy disambiguates between these meanings to dissolve apparent paradoxes.

 Phrases that have been disambiguated include:
-* "The present king of France is not bald"
+* "The present king of France is not bald" ([Quantification vs reference, Negation scope ambiguity](/ps_predicate))
-* "Some cat is feared by every mouse"
+* "Some cat is feared by every mouse" ([Universal quantifier scope](/ps_predicate))
-* "If P is true, then P _cannot_ be false"
+* "If P is true, then P _cannot_ be false" ([Modal scope ambiguity](/ps_modal))
-* "I decided to do that of my own free will"
+* "I decided to do that of my own free will" (Could-have-been-otherwise vs unconstrained)
+* "We should expect humans to behave selfishly" (Is vs ought)

 # Formalisation
 Sometimes people find my purported success stories mathematical rather than philosophical.
 I've even been accused of lumping the whole of mathematics into philosophy.
 I see why this intuition is compelling.
 Logic, the analysis of computability, Bayesianism and so on just _look_ mathsy.
 It seems natural to cluster them with maths rather than philosophy.
 And that definitely makes sense in some contexts.

 Here, I'm trying to understand how philosophy works, and what it can do for us when it's successful.
 In that context, I claim, these stories should be clustered with philosophy.
 We should look beyond superficial patterns, like what the work looks like on the printed page, and instead ask: what kind of cognitive work is being done?